-Analysis: The Use Permit application has been appropriately filed and noticed and public hearing requirements have been met.
-The hearing notice was posted on April 13, 2024, and copies were forwarded to property owners within 1,000 feet of the subject parcel, as well as other interested parties.
-The notice was published in the newspaper on April 13, 2024.
+Analysis: The Use Permit application has been appropriately filed, and notice and public hearing requirements have been met.
+The hearing notice was posted and published in the newspaper on June 12, 2025, and copies were forwarded to property owners within 1,000 feet of the subject parcel, as well as other interested parties.
 No CEQA public comment period was required [CEQA Guidelines Section 15164 (c)].